Skip to Main Content

 "There's an image I want to use for a presentation.
 Since I found it on the internet I should be allowed to use it, right?"

 It depends.
-However, for the most part, this answer will be no. Objects found on the internet are created by individuals or groups, and they are still protected under copyright law.
+Objects found on the internet are created by individuals or groups, and they are still protected under copyright law.
 However, sometimes images are openly licensed in a way that students may use them.
-Look to see if the image has a Creative Commons license and see how the image can be used.
-If it doesn't have this type of license, try persuading them to use images found in the public domain.
+Look to see if the image has a Creative Commons license, a different open license, or in the public domain.
+Always check license terms to see how the image can be used.
 There are a variety of websites (e.g., Wikimedia Commons or Flickr) where students can find images to use.

-For images that are not openly licensed, the student can use the ALA's Fair Use Evaluator to see if their use of the image falls under the fair use guidelines.
+For images that are not openly licensed, the student can use the ALA's Fair Use Evaluator to see if their use of the image falls under the Fair Use provision.
 Students may also seek permission to use the image.

 Scenario #3 - Transformative use and satire

-Yes, according to the Four Factors of Fair Use, it is acceptable to use the photo because the student plans to satirize the image.
+Most likely.
+According to the Four Factors of Fair Use, satire is typically an acceptable "transformative" use of an image.

 Scenario #4 - Sharing a movie clip in class